ronreiter/interactive-tutorials/tutorials/learnpython.org/en/Hello, World!.md

 Exercise
 --------

-Use the "print" command to print the line "Hello, World!".
+Use the "print" function to print the line "Hello, World!".

 Tutorial Code
 -------------